sksandhiya/Glaucoma-Disease-Prediction/README.md

 Dataset:
-This data set contains images/oct scans of the eye. you can download dataset from https://www.kaggle.com/datasets/sshikamaru/glaucoma-detection
+This data set contains images/oct scans of the eye. dataset can be downmloaded from https://www.kaggle.com/datasets/sshikamaru/glaucoma-detection

 Project Flow:
 step 1: Loading the Data, Libraries and other dependencies.